Higher dimensional divergence for mapping class groups: Introduction

-This provides another interesting parallel with the case of Hadamard groups.
-This theorem, except for the case when $S$ has genus $0,1$ or~$2$, can alternatively be deduced from results of Wenger on fillings in the setting of integral currents \cite{ Wenger:isoperim,Wenger:asrk}, by means of a theorem of White \cite{White} that establishes a connection between such fillings and simplicial fillings, and results from \cite{BehrstockMinsky:rankconj}.

-The only previously known bounds on the higher-dimensional isoperimetric inequalities for mapping class groups are those that are consequences of automaticity \cite{Mosher:automatic}, namely, that these functions are polynomial.
-Nonetheless, the bounds provided by automaticity are not sharp, except when $k=1$, where the bound is quadratic.
-In the case of outer automorphisms of free groups, it has been known also, for some time, that the higher-dimensional isoperimetric inequalities are at most exponential \cite{HatcherVogtmann;isoperim} but better bounds are not known except in a few cases, see for instance \cite{BridsonVogtmann:isoperim}.
+For the inductive construction of $CAT(0)$--spaces with pathological divergence behaviour described in the above theorem, the sharp estimate from above of the divergence is obtained by using results from \cite{BD:HigherFilling1} (see Theorem \ref{thm:DivRound}), which allow us to restrict our study to round spheres (i.e., $k$--dimensional spheres with diameter controlled by the $k$-th root of the volume), and a careful study of the structure of round spheres in the $CAT(0)$--spaces that we construct.

 The plan of the paper is as follows.
 In Section \ref{sect:prelim0} we recall some basic notions and establish notation which we will use in the paper, in particular some combinatorial terminology and results on mapping class groups.
-In Sections \ref{sect:higherIso} and \ref{section:div}, we consider combinatorial formulations of isoperimetric and divergence functions, and analyze their behavior in the presence of a combing.
-Sections \ref{sec:fillingmcg} and \ref{sec:divmcg} contains the main results, discussed above, describing the behavior of isoperimetric and divergence functions in mapping class groups by applying the general tools established in the earlier sections.
+Also, we recall background from \cite{BD:HigherFilling1} on combinatorial formulations of isoperimetric and divergence functions and their behavior in the presence of a combing.
+Section \ref{sec:divmcg} contains the theorem describing the behavior of divergence functions in mapping class groups.
 Section \ref{sec:divcat} contains the proof of Theorem \ref{thm:divmcg}.